Richard Herrnstein: Research and work

 Herrnstein was considered a "star pupil" of B. F. Skinner while working for his PhD at Harvard.
 He worked with Skinner in the Harvard pigeon lab that he ran until his death.
-His research greatly contributed to the field of cognitive psychology.
+His research greatly contributed to the field of behavior analysis.
 In 1965, and with Edwin Boring, Herrnstein wrote A Source Book in the History of Psychology.

 Herrnstein was the Edgar Pierce Professor of Psychology at Harvard University.
 He was the chairman of the Harvard Department of Psychology from 1967 to 1971.
 He also acted as the editor of the Psychological Bulletin from 1975 to 1981.
 In 1977, he was elected a Fellow of the American Academy of Arts and Sciences.

 Herrnstein's research focused first on natural concepts and human intelligence in the 1970s, and became prominent with the publication of his and Charles Murray's controversial book, The Bell Curve.